CalebBacker/CS471WorkflowsHomeworkAssignment/README.md

 HW part 2 commit 1
-HW part 3 commit 2
+HW part 2 commit 2
+Hw part 2 commit 3

 # Workflows and Integration Strategies
 This assignment will incentivize you to get familiar with the different GitHub workflow strategies for: